mar10/yabs/docs/sphinx/index.rst

 Features
 ========

+  * Define a custom workflow definition using YAML syntax.
+  * Check preconditions to prevent unwanted or failing releases.
+  * Run external tools like linters and check their return values.
+  * Bump version number in Python or text files.
+  * Create source and built distributions by running setup.py.
+  * Tag, commit, and push to git repository.
+  * Publish releases on PyPI or GitHub.
+  * Comes with prebuilt activities, but can be extended by custom task-plugins.
-  * This is a command line tool...
+  * This is a command line tool that runs on Linux, macOS, and Windows...
   * ... and a library for use in custom Python projects.
-  * The command line tool runs on Linux, macOS, and Windows.

 Quickstart